Shannel: RuPaul's Drag Race

-Shannel was announced as one of nine contestants for the first season of RuPaul's Drag Race (2009).
+Shannel was announced as one of nine contestants for the first season of RuPaul's Drag Race in 2009.
 In the third episode, she was in the bottom two with fellow competitor Akashia, and won a lip sync against her to "The Greatest Love of All" by Whitney Houston.
 She famously did the first "wig reveal" on the show during the lip sync.
-She was later eliminated in the sixth episode after losing a lip sync to "Shackles (Praise You)" by Mary Mary against Rebecca Glasscock.
+She was later eliminated on the sixth episode after losing the bottom-two lip sync, to "Shackles (Praise You)" by Mary Mary, against Rebecca Glasscock; she would attempt to change the narrative by stating she was “choosing” to go home and was, essentially, self-disqualifying.

 Shannel was announced as being among twelve returning contestants for the first season of RuPaul's Drag Race: All Stars in 2012.
 Due to the team twist for the season, Shannel teamed with eventual winner Chad Michaels as the team Shad.
 They won the third, fourth and fifth episode challenges, until Shannel was eliminated in third place with Jujubee.

 Shannel also was a drag professor for three seasons of the spin-off show RuPaul's Drag U in 2010 to 2012.

 She appeared as a guest star on the first episode of Drag Race's eighth season.
 She appeared with her fellow season one cast on the Drag Race season ten finale, lip syncing next to Mayhem Miller.

 Shannel was credited as a Creative Consultant for the premiere episode of RuPaul's Secret Celebrity Drag Race.
 She also made an appearance making over celebrity Nico Tortorella, though it was ultimately cut from the episode.

+In 2023, Shannel appeared as the "lip-sync assassin" of the fourth episode of the eighth season of RuPaul's Drag Race All Stars, where she lip-synced against Jimbo to Joan Jett’s “Bad Reputation”.
+Shannel won the lipsync and, as the winner, revealed which of the queens in the bottom had been voted to be eliminated, which was Darienne Lake.

+On April 23, 2024, Shannel was announced as one of the eight contestants competing on the ninth season of RuPaul's Drag Race All Stars.

 Career

 Outside of Drag Race, Shannel appeared in an episode of The Arrangement in 2010.
-She appeared in the music video for Lady Gaga's "Applause" with Raven, Morgan McMichaels, Shangela Laquifa Wadley and Detox.
-She was also in the video for Xelle's "Queen" in 2012.
-She was part of Frank Marino's Divas Las Vegas show in 2017.
+She appeared in the official lyric music video for Lady Gaga's "Applause" with Raven, Morgan McMichaels, Shangela Laquifa Wadley and Detox.
+She was a part of CeeLo Green’s show, "Loberace", in 2013.
+She was also in the video for Xelle's "Queen" in 2014.
+The same year, she began producing her own "dinner and drag" show, "Lipstick & Lashes", in Santa Ana.
+In 2016, she joined the cast of "53x", a Vegas show produced by the Chippendales.
+She was part of Frank Marino's Divas Las Vegas show in 2017, impersonating Barbra Streisand and Adele.